Worldreader Honored With Prestigious International Literacy Prize By The Library Of Congress

 Worldreader will be awarded $50,000 through the LOC Literacy Awards Program, which will be used to empower children aged 3-12 and their families to have equitable access to reading, improve their daily reading habits, and build a better world through reading.

-Learn more about the award and previwinners, and find the LOC Literacy Award interactive Program map here .
+Learn more about the award and previwinners, and find the LOC Literacy Award interactive Program map here : Worldreader:

 Worldreader gets children reading so they can reach their potential.
 Having pioneered digital reading in the Global South since 2010, the international nonprofit has supported the literacy needs of over 22 million readers through mobile reading technology and distributed over 77 million digital books.
 Worldreader achieves impact with BookSmart, a complete reading experience that improves reading comprehension, social-emotional, and digital literacy skills for children ages 3-12 years old.
 Since 2010, Worldreader has supported readers in over 100 countries.